Scattering Diagrams from Holomorphic Discs in Log Calabi-Yau Surfaces: Preliminaries

 for $\partial \gamma \in H_1 (L,\mathbb{Z})$, where $(\,\, , \,\,) $ is the natural pairing between homology and cohomology.\footnote{We use $\partial \gamma$ to denote a general element in $H_1 (L,\mathbb{Z})$, as we will frequently look at classes in $H_1(L,\mathbb{Z})$ appearing as the boundary class of a holomorphic disc.} It is worthwhile to mention that $z^{\partial \gamma}$ is independent of the choice of the basis $\{d\theta_i\}$ and the notation is thus intrinsic.

 The exponential coordinate also helps us to include holonomy variables for flat $\C^\ast$-connections on $L$ more naturally, which enables us to expand the set of solutions $b$ of \eqref{eqn:weakMCeqn} over $\Lambda_0$.
-We remark that the coordinate change \eqref{eqn:expcoordch} makes sense, provided the divisor axiom \cite{F1}:
+We remark that the coordinate change \eqref{eqn:expcoordch} makes sense, provided the divisor axiom \cite[Lemma 13.1]{F1} (or see \cite[Lemma 11.8]{FOOO7}, also):